Chapter 6

 When I put you to bed, you could not fall asleep, as your Uncle Jani was having a loud discussion with his nephew Forgacs.
 You were turning and tossing for awhile till you got tired of it all, then asked me to tell them to keep quiet so you could go to sleep.
 I said, “Sorry, darling, but I can’t do that, I can’t tell them what to do.”
 Then you were so sweet again and told me, “All right, Mommy, then I will stop up my ears so I won’t hear anything.”
 You have lots of good sayings like that, especially daytimes, but I have so much on my mind and have no time to jot them down, and by the time I have a chance to sit and write in your book I have forgotten most of it.

 1922 September 27.
 I just noticed it is three months since I wrote last in your book.
-But today is a day we can't forget, my darling.
-You are three years old today, it is a long time, and I can't even think back to the time before you were born.
+But today is a day we can’t forget, my darling.
+You are three years old today, it is a long time, and I can’t even think back to the time before you were born.
 It seems we always had you for our own baby.
-Don't even surprise us when you say or do something new and smart.
-It is very natural t hear you sing and tell poems or even stories.
+[You] don’t even surprise us when you say or do something new and smart.
+It is very natural to hear you sing and tell poems or even stories.
 I even forget to jot down your bright sayings, because we are so used to hearing them all the time and you are a big girl, already three years old.
-But with all your smartness we couldn't talk you into continuing with the nursery school.
+But with all your smartness we couldn’t talk you into continuing with the nursery school.
 You put up such fuss every time that we all were nervous by the time you were dressed.
 So after two days, we had to let the money we paid for a week for you there be wasted, and keep you at home again.
-After that when I wanted to scare you into doing something you didn't want to do, I just told you I'd send you to school.
+After that when I wanted to scare you into doing something you didn’t want to do, I just told you I’d send you to school.
 That was enough and you behaved for the time being.

 I noticed you don’t like a lot of children together, you can play the best if you only have one child to play with, then all is fine.
 But when several kids come to our yard to play, you stand away and just watch them.
 You probably inherited this from me, it might be a good thing in later life if you could stand aside and choose your friends carefully.
 I had lots of disappointments in so-called friends; now your Mommy and I live for each other and for you.
 Your smiling face and chatter are all we want, you are our whole life and we will try to see you grow up as happy as possible.
 I want to show you a goal for your future life, and hope you will keep it in your mind and keep that goal for yourself, to make a nice future that will make you happy and satisfied.
 I will try to teach you that a good book or a good play is worth more than silly friends or a dance.

 I see already that you are a serious little girl and hope you grow up that way.
 I can just look at you and you know what I like you to do, and do it.
 Maybe, my dear baby, sometimes you will think I am terrible, but believe me I would do anything to make your later life free of unhappiness when it really will mean something to you.
-When I took you to touch the hot stove, I didn't do it for fun, I did it to teach you to know that is something to be afraid of, and to be able to remember when I won't be close by, to avoid anything that could hurt you.
+When I took you to touch the hot stove, I didn’t do it for fun, I did it to teach you to know that is something to be afraid of, and to be able to remember when I won’t be close by, to avoid anything that could hurt you.
 I hope a year from now I could still write just nice things in this book of yours.
-Now I will leave some room for our first family portrait at the time you are three years old.

 You can see how pretty you are in it, but looking older than your age.
 I think you even are going to be glad to see how your parents looked when you were three…